 When you take a fall foliage cruise to New England, you can reconnect with the ocean even while docked in port.
 Survey the local islands, inlets, and coastal communities on a harbor cruise.
 Or, step back in time and sail on an authentic tall ship.
 See a river reverse course at the famous Reversing Rapids in Saint John, New Brunswick.
 Man your own vessel as you kayak to discover places that large vessels can not enter.
 Whatever you choose, it is sure to be a great time.

-Fall is the perfect time of year to see some of the beautiful creatures on land and sea.
+Fall is the perfect time of year to see some beautiful creatures on land and sea.
 Whale watching off the coast of Maine and Eastern Canada is popular as humpbacks and other species are known to frequent these waters this time of year.
 You can also choose to navigate the tranquil waterways for seal, porpoise, and other wildlife sightings.
-If you’d rather stay on land, you can discover some unique birds and mammals in both New Brunswick and Nova Scotia with hundreds of migrant sightings possible including bald eagles, cormorants, and the cute penguin-like puffins.
+If you’d rather stay on land, you can discover some unique birds in both New Brunswick and Nova Scotia with hundreds of migrant sightings possible including bald eagles, cormorants, and the cute penguin-like puffins.

 Yes, our warm hospitality, accents, and wicked sense of humor are among the most distinct of all U.S. stereotypes.
 From the Boston bravado to the laid back Maine way of life, most of those caricatures are not too far off.
 When you visit any of the ports of call on your fall foliage cruise, you will meet some down to earth people who love where they live and what they do.
 Let them show you what New England and Eastern Canada have to offer during your time on land.